-With the Instant Pot set to "Saute", sear the beef on all sides for 2-3 minutes each.
-Remove the beef from the pot and set aside.
-Temporarily turn off the Instant Pot.
+With the Instant Pot set to "Saute", sear the beef on all sides to form a crust, about 2-3 minutes each.
+Transfer the roast to a plate and turn off the Instant Pot.

-Add the onions to the pot and place the seared beef on top with the fat cap facing up.
+Add the onions to the pot and place the seared beef on top.
 Add the broth, tamari, Worcestershire, garlic powder, onion powder, and herbs de Provence to the pot.

 Lock the Instant Pot and set the valve to "Sealing".
-Cook on "High Pressure" setting for 60 minutes.
+Cook on "High Pressure" setting for 60 minutes (20 minutes per pound of beef).
 Turn off the Instant Pot and let sit for 10 minutes before releasing the pressure valve.

 French Dip Sandwiches